Dedovshchina: Impact of service conditions

 It is generally believed that the most vicious forms of dedovshchina are characteristic of "second-rate" units and branches of the military, especially the construction battalion (Стройбат), but dedovshchina is often revealed in units and formations that are considered "elite".
 Dedovshchina is much less widespread in troops or units whose soldiers have constant access to personal combat weapons (e.g., the Internal Troops)."
 In addition, dedovshchina is not widespread in aviation units.
 Dedovshchina is not widespread in small, remote units (for example, air defense radar reconnaissance units).
 The least manifestations of dedovshchina are observed in units where unit commanders do not use the work of soldiers for personal gain.

 Official response

 Overall, the Russian state has tried and has had mixed results in curtailing dedovshchina.
 In 2003, on the specific issues of denial of food and poor nutrition, Deputy Minister of Defence V. Isakov denied the existence of such problems.

 Vladimir Putin said that dedovshchina was a "great problem", and proposed using the military police to prevent it.

 Since 2005, the Russian Ministry of Defence has published monthly statistics of incidents and crimes including cases of death.

+In 2005, human rights ombudsman Vladimir Lukin wrote a special report about abuse in the armed forces and proposed measures including the creation of military police.

 Russia has changed some of the rules made in 1967.
 Most notably, criminals are no longer accepted into the army.

 Beginning in 2007/08, the conscript service time was reduced from two years to one; dedovshchina primarily occurs when second year conscripts abuse first year conscripts, so this measure is partially intended to curtail the practice.

+On 21 April 2010, when Minister of Defence Anatoly Serdyukov announced further steps to establish military police, pursuant to the President's directive.
+Russian President Medvedev was a strong proponent of the creation of Russian Military Police; one of its main objectives would be to combat dedovshchina.
+In April 2012, Chief Military Prosecutor Sergei Fridinsky said Russia's military police will be instituted in two stages: first, the integration of the relevant Defence Ministry services (the Commandant's Service and the Military Automobile Inspection) and second, granting the new agency investigative functions.
+According to Russian media reports, up to 20,000 service members may be assigned to serve as military police.